roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "I..."
 Tom trailed off.
 I began to step down the stairs, completely naked.

  "Tom...
 I don't want to hear it.
 I can't fucking believe this.
 Tom... you broke my heart!"
 Carmen sobbed.
 "How could you do this to me??" she said, her voice breaking.
 Tom put his hands on his shaking fiancée's arms.
-Report_Story #15
+5